BedrockStreaming/RedisMock/README.md

 **WARNING !** *RedisMock doesn't implement all Redis features and commands.
 The mock can have undesired behavior if your parent class uses unsupported features.*

 *Note : the factory will throw an exception by default if your parent class implements unsupported commands.
-You can change this behaviour by using the second parameter when you build the mock `$factory->getAdapterClass('My\Redis\Library', true)`.
+If you want even so partially use the mock, you can specify the second parameter when you build the mock `$factory->getAdapterClass('My\Redis\Library', true)`.
 The exception will then thrown only when the command is called.*

 ## Tests